HC

 Installation Labor (30%)

 Data sources: Base costs derived from national industry cost surveys and contractor pricing data, adjusted with BLS inflation indices, Census housing/income signals, and FRED CSV fallback when BLS data is temporarily unavailable.
-Latest index refresh: April 2026.
+Regional adjustment (Gilbert, AZ) based on U.S. Bureau of Labor Statistics Consumer Price Index data.
+Latest index refresh: May 2026.

 Disclaimer: Estimates are approximate and for informational purposes only.
 Actual costs vary based on project complexity, contractor rates, material availability, and local market conditions.
 Always obtain multiple quotes from licensed contractors before starting a project.